-Sewing Machine Fun is reader supported!
 If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

-I never got into Barbies® as a child, so I have no clothes to give her from my childhood.
+I never got into Barbies or other plastic dolls as a child, so I have no clothes to give her from my childhood.
 I also don’t have a lot of experience sewing clothes for 11.5″ fashion dolls.
 (I LOVE sewing doll clothes for her 18″ doll, though!)

-Skirt and Dress Patterns that Fit Barbies® – Free Printables & Tutorials
+Skirt and Dress Patterns that Fit Barbies – Free Printables & Tutorials

-- Browse through this HUGE selection of free 11″ doll clothes patterns from Chellywood.
+1. Browse through thisHUGE selection of free 11″ doll clothes patterns from Chellywood.
 You may have to do a little digging and hunting around the site to find the tutorials and patterns.
 However, there is so much good stuff here!

-- Sew this vintage dress from Handmade Kids using just four fabric pieces and two pieces of trim.
+3. Sew this vintage dress from Handmade Kids using just four fabric pieces and two pieces of trim.
 This is such a cute summer dress!

-- Here’s another fun summer dress for a Sindy doll or 11″ doll from A Rose Tinted World.
+4. Here’s another fun summer dress for a Sindy doll or 11″ doll from A Rose Tinted World.
 I love the cute fastener on the back of the dress.

 You can also grab an A-Line dress pattern, strapless sundress, and a free wedding dress pattern from the same designer!
 The only issue with this site, though, is the patterns don’t have test squares for reference to know if I’m printing at the right scale.
 It might be worth the troubleshooting, though, to get some cute outfits sewn!

-- There are a lot of options to change up this dress pattern from Craftiness is Not Optional: strapless, cap sleeve, ribbon spaghetti straps.
+6. There are a lot of options to change up this dress pattern from Craftiness is Not Optional: strapless, cap sleeve, ribbon spaghetti straps.
 This would be a cute addition to any doll’s wardrobe!

-- Sew a denim skirt from an upcycled denim scrap from this tutorial featured on AllFreeCrafts.
+7. Sew a denim skirt from an upcycled denim scrap from this tutorial featured on AllFreeCrafts.
 This is an easy sewing project for me because I have a ton of scrap denim!

-- If you don’t want an actual pattern and instead want to fit the outfit based directly on your doll, check out this strapless dress from Happier Than a Pig in Mud.
+9. If you don’t want an actual pattern and instead want to fit the outfit based directly on your doll, check out this strapless dress from Happier Than a Pig in Mud.
 The tutorial will guide you in fitting the pattern to your doll.

 Free Shirts, Jeans, and Shorts Patterns for 11″ Fashion Dolls

 I like sewing with knits because while they might be a bit trickier to stitch with a sewing machine, they are much more forgiving with sizing!
 And every millimeter of imprecision may make a difference in the sizing on such a small doll!

-- Here’s a simple cap-sleeve top from Craftiness is Not Optional.
+2. Here’s a simple cap-sleeve top from Craftiness is Not Optional.
 It’s made from woven fabric and can be sewn in no time at all.

 Full Outfits and Collections